pegasystems/pega-helm-charts/charts/pega/README.md

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

-When you pull images from DockerHub, Pega recommends that you specify the absolute image version for the image name like `pegasystems/pega:8.x.y` instead of using the `latest` tag.
-The Pega repository makes the latest images available; however, clients should not pull any image tagged with `latest`.
-Pega also recommends that clients pull images using the `docker.pega.imagePullPolicy: "IfNotPresent"` for their "Production" deployments, since this setting ensures that a new generic tagged image cannot overwrite the locally cached version.
+When you download Docker images, it is recommended that you specify the absolute image version and the image name instead of using the `latest` tag; for example: `pegasystems/pega:8.4.4` or `platform-services/search-n-reporting-service:1.12.0`.
+When you download these images with these details from the Pega repository, you pull the latest available image.
+If you pull images only specifying `latest`, you may not get the image you wanted.

+For this reason, it is also recommended that you specify the `docker.pega.imagePullPolicy: "IfNotPresent"` option in production, since it will ensure that a new generic tagged image will not overwrite the locally cached version.

 Example: